Wright City, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 A dog bite lawyer in Wright City, MO can handle all the legal aspects of your case while you focus on healing.
 Here are some of the things they can do for you:

-• Evaluate your case — A dog bite lawyer can evaluate your case and tell you whether you have a valid claim.
-They will review all of the evidence and how it fits with law and case precedent.
+• Evaluate your case — A dog bite lawyer can go over the details and determine whether you have a valid claim.
+They will review the circumstances surrounding the bite, including the severity of your injuries and the relevant state statutes.

-• Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
-They can explain the laws that govern dog bites in Wright City, MO, and they can help you navigate the legal system from filing an initial insurance claim to going to court if necessary.
-Throughout the duration of your case, your Wright City, MO dog bite lawyer will be there to answer any questions you have about personal injury claims.
+• Help you understand your rights — A dog bite lawyer can help you understand your legal options.
+They can explain the laws that govern dog bites in Wright City, MO, and they can help you navigate the injury claims process from filing an initial insurance claim to going to trial if necessary.
+Throughout your case, your Wright City, MO dog bite lawyer will be there to answer any questions you may have.

-• Obtain evidence — A dog bite lawyer can obtain evidence that corroborates your side of the story.
-This may include medical records, witness statements and any surveillance footage or other evidence.
+• Obtain evidence — A dog bite lawyer can obtain evidence that backs up your side of the story.
+This may include medical records, witness statements and photographs of your injuries.

-• Negotiate with insurance companies — A dog bite lawyer can negotiate with the dog owner's insurance company to get you the compensation you're entitled to.
-Insurance companies often try to pay out as little as possible, but a dog bite lawyer can advocate for your rights and make sure you get a fair settlement.
+• Negotiate with insurance companies — A dog bite lawyer can handle your claim with the dog owner's insurance company for you.
+Insurance companies often try to pay out as little as possible, but a dog bite lawyer can advocate for your rights and ensure you get a fair settlement.

 Understanding Dog Bite Laws

-Any law regarding personal injury is designed to keep innocent people from harm and to hold people responsible for the damages they cause.
-Each state makes their own dog bite laws, and the laws in Missouri and Illinois have most of the most important aspects in common.
+Dog bite laws, and laws regarding personal injury in general, are designed to keep the public safe and to hold negligent actors liable for the damages they cause.
+Each state has their own laws regarding dog bites, and the laws in Missouri and Illinois are similar.

-Neither state has a "one bite rule" – where you can't hold the owner liable if it's the dog's first aggressive incident – or uses negligence – requiring the dog owner to do something wrong – to determine if an owner can be liable.
+Neither state has a "one bite rule" – where you can't hold the owner liable if it's the dog's first aggressive incident – or uses negligence – requiring the dog owner to actively forgo safety precautions – to determine if an owner can be liable.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.